gecko984/supervenn/README.md

 of size 3 is `{6, 7, 8}`.

-A combinatorial optimization algorithms is applied that automatically chooses an order of the chunks (the columns of the array plotted) to minimize the number of parts, the sets are broken into.
+A combinatorial optimization algorithms is applied that automatically chooses an order of the chunks (the columns of the array plotted) to minimize the number of parts the sets are broken into.
 In the example above there are no gaps in the rows at all, but it is not always possible even for three sets.

 By default, additional *side plots* are also displayed: